Inertial#

 calibrate#

 calibrate calibrates the gyro.
-Calibration is an internal procedure that measures and compensates for sensor noise and drift over a 2-second period.
-During this time, the robot must remain completely still (i.e., on a stable surface without any external movement).
-Movement during calibration will produce inaccurate results.
+Calibration helps the Inertial Sensor measure turns correctly by measuring and compensating for sensor noise and drift over a 2-second period.
+During this time, the robot must remain completely still on a stable surface.
+Movement during calibration can produce inaccurate results.

 VEX robots attempt to calibrate themselves automatically upon startup, waiting until they detect no motion.
 However, if the robot is being carried or moved during startup, the sensor may fail to calibrate properly or yield incorrect calibration.